My First Apartment Checklist: 5 Things To Evaluate Before Moving In

 You've probably been thinking about getting your first apartment in Chico or Redding for awhile now and have an idea of the kind you want to live in.
 Maybe it’s spacious with plenty of natural light, has a view of the pool, is surrounded by beautiful gardens, and has a large balcony where you can entertain on a warm summer evening.
 Pop!
 That was the sound of your bubble bursting.

 While it’s great to envision the kind of place you want to live in, odds are that your first apartment will not be the home of your dreams.
 You can know for sure by starting out with a budget.
 Grab a pencil, paper, calculator and know how much you make each month.
 It’s important to be realistic with your budget.

-If you're looking to see if you can afford a nicer place then see about cutting that extra trip to the mall or all those Starbucks runs before work.
+If you're looking to see if you can afford a nicer place then see about cutting that extra trip to the mall or how often you order takeout from your expenses.
 Allow yourself some wiggle room though - it’s never a good idea to have your budget be tight every single month because you over estimated your finances.
 Now it’s time to crunch some numbers.
 The numbers will determine where you start looking.

 2. Decide if You’ll Have a Roommate

 If you have your heart set on the kind of apartment you daydreamed about above, or at least are willing to live with someone in order to afford a nicer place, consider whether or not you will have a roommate.